Miguel Kast: Political career

 Upon getting his master's degree in economics at the University of Chicago, Kast joined Odeplan (1973), the state agency that led many public policy and economic changes after 1973.
 At Odeplan, Kast focused most of his energies on creating the "map of extreme poverty", which would become the cornerstone of Chile's social development programs.
 In 1978 he became the head of Odeplan and used his position to involve young professionals in the struggle against poverty by making them join Odeplan and by sending them to the country's outer regions to get insight into the real problems affecting Chile.

 In 1980, Kast became Labor Minister under the military dictatorship of Augusto Pinochet.
 In April 1982, aged 33, he became President of the Central Bank of Chile.
 This was a complicated moment in Chile's economy; the exchange rate was fixed at 39 pesos per dollar and Chile's large economic groups had liabilities with their own banks.
 As a central banker, he worked to reduce the level of related loans, which were loans made to the owners of the banks.
 He created a mechanism called the "Portfolio Sale" through which the Central Bank could buy high risk credits to commercial banks.
 By keeping a fixed exchange rate of 39 pesos per dollar, Kast hoped to protect local companies that had liabilities in dollars.
 However, the central authority saw otherwise.
 On 13 June 1982, the peso was devalued, which created a loss of international reserves.
 Kast decided in August 1982 to completely free the exchange rate, further devaluing the peso and bringing new intervention from the central authority.
 Under this new threat of instability, Kast resigned from the Central Bank on 2 September.

 Kast left government life in late 1982 and dedicated himself to the business world and his professorship at Chile's Pontifical Catholic University.
 Around this time, he began to feel unwell, developing signs of physical weakness and a pale appearance.
 In January 1983 he was diagnosed with bone cancer, which claimed his life on 18 September 1983.
 He was 34 years old.

 Family

 Kast's sons, Felipe and Pablo Kast, as well as Kast's younger brother, José Antonio, are all active in political life.
+José Antonio was elected to the presidency in 2025.
+His sister Bárbara is a Servant of God.